hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 <img src="../img/diffbind_pca_deseq2.png"  width="500">
 </p>

 ### MA plot
-An MA plots show the relationship between the overall binding level at each site and the magnitude of the change in binding enrichment between conditions, as well as the effect of normalization on data.
+MA plots show the relationship between the overall binding level at each site and the magnitude of the change in binding enrichment between conditions, as well as the effect of normalization on data.
 In the plot below, each point represents a binding site, with **882 points in magenta representing sites identified as differentially bound**.
-There is a blue horizontal line through the origin (0 logFoldChange), as well as a horizontal red curve representing a non-liner loess fit showing the underlying relationship between coverage levels and fold changes.
+There is a blue horizontal line through the origin (0 logFoldChange), as well as a horizontal red curve representing a non-linear loess fit showing the underlying relationship between coverage levels and fold changes.

 ```{r}
 # MA plot